 Merchant cash advance

 To pay the loan back, a small percentage of each credit card sale will be taken.
 You’ll need to do a bit of planning to accommodate the repayment of the loan, but it’s a loan option that is available to those with even less-than-excellent credit scores.
 The cost to borrow in this manner, however, is high.
-Some accounts may be charged an APR of over 100%!
+Some accounts may be charged an APR of 350%!

 Common Business Loan Terminology